dudeperf3ct/dudeperf3ct.github.io/_posts/2019-02-08-Federated-Learning.md

 1. Only the minimal information necessary for model training (the model parameter deltas) is transmitted.
 The updates will never contain more information than the data from which they derive, and typically will contain much less.
 2. The model update is ephemeral, lasting only long enough to be  transmitted and incorporated into the global model.
 Thus while the model aggregator needs to be trusted enough to be given access to each client’s model parameter deltas, only the final, trained model is supplied to end users for inference.
 Typically any one client’s contribution to that final model is negligible.

+A simple join between an anonymized datasets and one of many publicly available, non-anonymized ones, can re-identify anonymized data.
+What do I mean by that, let me explain with classic example of Netflix.

 Is the data communicated through federated learning really anonymous and secured?
 There are primarily two methods, namely secure aggregation and differential privacy to ensure that the data communicated stays anonymized.